 Talkfuwant has been around for a long time.
 2010 is when the domain was created and the logo has undergone one change over the years.
 A long time?
 Sure, in mental health services delivery domain branding and online mental health was really just taking some form then.
 And it’s still a bit controversial.
 The online jargon for mental health was just formulating then and national associations didn’t have standards codified yet (NASW went live with theirs for the first time in 2017!).
 And it is with the evolution of online standards in mental health (see my video and article on the topics here dating back years) that a Social Media Policy Statement exists.
 TalkifUwant has been a “tag” on social media in many places long before national standards and policies existed.

 Where can you find us on Social Media?
 Well, after you read this social media policy statement, you can have a look … some of the social media is as new as 2019 (2018 created, and first podcast live in May 2019), 2018 with Pinterest and healthy eats, 2017 with Google Business, with Facebook and others that will go back to 2010 even ….
 Search it — TalkifUwant … and you will see us online!
+And the list can be found on the articles page with several of them listed here.

 NOTE: It is important to realize that the secure client digital server used by the practice of LaRose is NOT THE SAME THING AS DIGITAL SOCIAL MEDIA PLATFORMS.
 Neither is the public domain of talkifuwant.com the same as the encrypted digital private practice where client “enter” 24 hours a day.
 Sending email from your pubic secure profiles is not the same as sending encrypted secure server emails either.
 “Send us a message” may be faster than logging in, but again, even this too is not secure via encryption.
+Please see the contacting us on social media note at the bottom of this page!

 Social media platforms that are not-secure and non HIPAA secure: Platforms such as Facebook, Instagram, Twitter, Snap Chat, Google Hangouts, Facetime, Tublr , Blogs, and online client reviews – as well as an ever increasing list of social media platforms exist.
+Secure platforms might exist, but not in the context of encryption that meets a mental health privacy standard.
+And to be sure, this matters.
+Encryption vs. Secure vs. Public domains?
+Here’s an article discussing the similarities, the differences and how you can easily tell what is what at TalkifUwant!

 In November of 2017 the National Association of Social Workers advanced and developed its social media and digital online policy statements in its national code of ethics.
 The most recent governing protocols for the practice of LaRose can be found at the NASW site: www.socialworkers.org (see code of ethics).
 It is explained generally here as well.